Verzenio (chemical name: abemaciclib) is used to treat all stages of hormone-receptor-positive HER2-negative breast cancer.

-- in combination with Faslodex (chemical name: fulvestrant) to treat women diagnosed with hormone-receptor-positive, HER2-negative metastatic or advanced-stage breast cancer if the cancer progressed after hormonal therapy treatment
+- in combination with Faslodex (chemical name: fulvestrant) to treat hormone-receptor-positive, HER2-negative metastatic or advanced-stage breast cancer if the cancer grew after hormonal therapy treatment

-- alone — called monotherapy by doctors — to treat women and men diagnosed with hormone-receptor-positive, HER2-negative metastatic or advanced-stage breast cancer if the cancer progressed after hormonal therapy treatment and earlier chemotherapy for metastatic disease
+- alone — called monotherapy by doctors — to treat hormone-receptor-positive, HER2-negative metastatic or advanced-stage breast cancer if the cancer grew after hormonal therapy treatment and earlier chemotherapy for metastatic disease

-- in combination with an aromatase inhibitor to treat postmenopausal women diagnosed with metastatic or advanced-stage hormone-receptor-positive, HER2-negative breast cancer that has not been treated with hormonal therapy yet
+- in combination with an aromatase inhibitor to treat metastatic or advanced-stage hormone-receptor-positive, HER2-negative breast cancer in postmenopausal women who have not been yet received hormonal therapy

 Advanced-stage breast cancer is cancer that has come back (recurred) or spread beyond the breast to the chest wall below the breast.
 Metastatic breast cancer is advanced-stage cancer that has spread to parts of the body away from the breast, such as the bones or liver.

 To find out if a cancer is hormone-receptor-positive, most testing labs use a special staining process that makes the hormone receptors show up in a tissue sample.
 The test is called an immunohistochemical staining assay, or ImmunoHistoChemistry (IHC).
 Not all labs use the same method for analyzing the results of the test, and they do not have to report the results in exactly the same way.
 So you may see any of the following on your pathology report: